quicwg/base-drafts/draft-ietf-quic-http.md

 The following settings are defined in HTTP/QUIC:

   SETTINGS_HEADER_TABLE_SIZE (0x1):
-  : An integer with a maximum value of 2^32 - 1.
+  : An integer with a maximum value of 2^32 - 1

-  SETTINGS_DISABLE_PUSH (0x2):
+  SETTINGS_ENABLE_PUSH (0x2):
-  : Transmitted as a Boolean; replaces SETTINGS_ENABLE_PUSH
+  : Transmitted as a Boolean

   SETTINGS_MAX_HEADER_LIST_SIZE (0x6):
-  : An integer with a maximum value of 2^32 - 1.
+  : An integer with a maximum value of 2^32 - 1

 #### Usage in 0-RTT